Italy in the Eurovision Song Contest 2014: Background

-The Italian broadcaster for the 2014 Contest, who broadcast the event in Italy and organised the selection process for its entry, was RAI.
-Italy has previously organised national finals and internal selections to select their Eurovision entry.
-Between 2011 and 2013, the broadcaster used the Sanremo Music Festival as an artist selection pool where a special committee would select one of the competing artist, independent of the results in the competition, as the Eurovision entrant.
+As part of its duties as participating broadcaster, RAI organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster has previously organised national finals and internal selections to select its Eurovision entry.
+Between 2011 and 2013, RAI used the Sanremo Music Festival as an artist selection pool where a special committee would select one of the competing artist, independent of the results in the competition, as the Eurovision entrant.
 The selected entrant was then responsible for selecting the song they would compete with.
 This method was again used for 2014.

 Before Eurovision

+Internal selection

-On 22 January 2014, RAI announced that they had internally selected Emma Marrone to represent Italy in the Eurovision Song Contest 2014.
-On 24 January 2014, RAI revealed that Emma would perform "La mia città" at the Eurovision Song Contest 2014.
+On 22 January 2014, RAI announced that it had internally selected Emma Marrone to represent Italy in the Eurovision Song Contest 2014.
+On 24 January 2014, RAI revealed that Emma would perform "La mia città" at the contest.

 At Eurovision

 As a member of the "Big Five", Italy automatically qualified for a place in the final, held on 10 May 2014.
 In addition to their participation in the final, Italy was assigned to vote in the second semi-final on 8 May 2014.
 During the Italian delegation's press conference on 6 May 2014, Italy was allocated to compete in the second half of the final.
 In the final, the producers of the show decided that Italy would perform 16th, following Russia and preceding Slovenia.

 Italy placed 21st in the final out of 26, scoring 33 points.
 This represented one of the lowest placements in Italy's Eurovision Song Contest history – its lowest ever by absolute finishing position, but not its lowest relative finish or score (having previously finished 17th and joint-last with 0 points in the 1966 contest with Domenico Modugno's "Dio, come ti amo").

 On stage, Emma was joined by two guitarists, one keyboard player, one drummer and one backing vocalist, Arianna Mereu.
 The Italian performance is based on a concept of glam rock from the 70s combined with futuristic elements.

 In Italy, the broadcast of the first and second semi-finals aired on Rai 4 with commentary by Marco Ardemagni and Filippo Solibello, while the final aired on Rai 2 with commentary by Linus and Nicola Savino.
 The Italian spokesperson revealing the result of the Italian vote in the final was Linus.